Wenn Sie wollen, können Sie diese Seite in deutscher Sprache sehen.

 This stamp was in use in Germany from 1936 to 1939.

-In 1939, stamping of playing-cards was discarded, although there still was a tax on playing-cards (until 1980).
+In 1939, stamping of playing-cards was discarded, although there still was a tax on playing-cards (in the Federal Republic until 1980).

 And sometimes there were still stamps on the cards, but those were non-tax stamps.